 Below, we go over 5 steps to refresh your budgeting process.

 Step 1.
 Stop relying solely on spreadsheets

-Many companies still rely on spreadsheets to do budgeting and planning, and finance teams are struggling to collate multiple spreadsheets across the company.
+Many companies still rely on spreadsheets for their budgeting and planning process, and finance teams struggle to collate multiple spreadsheets across the company.
 Even worse, most spreadsheets contain serious errors, which compromises the integrity of the data and reports.

 Additionally, spreadsheets are not made to scale.
-They are a great personal productive tool for ad-hoc analysis.
+They are a great personal productivity tools for ad-hoc analysis.
 But when more than one person uses them, they become a barrier to collaboration and efficient workflows.
-Some employees spend an enormous amount of time – 12 to 18 hours each month—on maintaining spreadsheets such as updating, revising, consolidating, auditing, and correcting.
+Some employees spend an enormous amount of time – 12 to 18 hours each month—on spreadsheet maintenance tasks such as updating, revising, consolidating, auditing, and correcting.

 Step 2.
 Replace multiple budget iterations with continuous planning

 The typical budget process involves managers coming up with a budget and sending it up the management chain to the executive suite.
 Most of the time, that version gets rejected and sent back.
 Managers revise their budgets again, and this process repeats itself as an seemingly endless cycle.
 By the time the annual budgeting exercise is completed, market conditions have changed, and the assumptions are out of date.